VTor7/scratch-mit-casestudy/README.md

 # Scratch MIT Case Study

->  Case study of the Scratch.mit site's design system for a Web Development course at Minneapolis College of Art and Design
+>  Case study of the Scratch.MIT site's design system for a Web Development course at the Minneapolis College of Art and Design

 ## Author